tulasi-gh21/hate-speech-detection-matlab/README.md

 This is my *Master's Dissertation project* from the *University of East London, implementing an automated hate speech detection system for social media using **MATLAB.
 The system classifies text into three categories: **hateful, **offensive, and **neutral*.

 ## 📊 Results (From My Dissertation)
-| Model | Accuracy …
+| Model | Accuracy

-Tulasi Gowdru Halesh:
+Tulasi Gowdru Halesh

 # Hate Speech Detection on Social Media Using MATLAB

 ## 📊 Results Summary